ferhoba/jquery.linkit.udemy/linkIt/README.md

 jQuery - [http://jQuery.com](http://jQuery.com)

 ##Licence##
-MIT Licence, What elese it could be :-)
+MIT Licence, What else it could be :-)